grrowl/jekyll-titled-link/README.md

-# Titled Tag plugin for Jekyll
+# Titled Link tag plugin for Jekyll

 This plugin enables a Liquid tag which will automatically create links using the source location's title attribute.
 For example, a link to `https://github.com/` will display the text "GitHub · Where software is built".